We compare primary and secondary marketplaces. Prices might be higher or lower than face value.

 Serie A

-How to buy a football trip to Bologna?
+How to buy a football trip with Bologna?

 Bologna tickets